 2.5.
 Step-Parents

-The family court considers several things regarding this, for example, what kind of a relationship the children have with their step-parent and think about them, how the step-parent perceives these children, and what relation the children have with their absent biological parent.
+The family court considers several things regarding this, for example, what kind of a relationship the children have with their step-parent and think about them, how the step-parent perceives these children, and their relationship with their absent biological parent.

 2.6.
 Some Other Considerable Points Include

-Special provisions included in the divorce settlement that helps the child may reduce the amount of child support court order issued afterward.
+Special provisions included in the divorce settlement that help the child may reduce the amount of child support court order issued afterward.

 An income of $1,50,000 can result in a massive increase in child support, much that may not be needed.
 You may be able to lessen the payment under this premise.